scx1332/stream-rate-limiter/README.md

 ## Case study

-x axis is element number, y axis is time, el number 50 is simulated to stuck for 3 seconds)
+x axis is element number, y axis is time, element number 40 is simulated to stuck for 2 seconds)

 When you want to delay stream after hiccup
 ```rust